Zach Hyman: Writing career

 Hyman is also a best-selling author under contract with Penguin Random House.

 His award-winning children's book The Bambino and Me which earned a starred Kirkus Review, conjures 1920s New York, and tells the story of a young Yankees fan named George, who especially admires Babe Ruth and carries his baseball card everywhere.
 His second book, Hockey Hero was released in October 2015 and is about a shy hockey player who overcomes playing in his brother's shadow and eventually makes his dream come true.

-His latest book, The Magician's Secret, was released on April 3, 2018, is a best seller.
+His latest book, The Magician's Secret, illustrated by Joe Bluhm, was released on April 3, 2018.
 This book features the adventures of Charlie as he listens to tales from his grandfather which have been saved in his Magic Story Chest.
 Charlie comes to learn that believing in dreams can make them become reality.
 The Magician's Secret was also nominated for the 2019 Blue Spruce Award by the Ontario Library Association.

 He is currently working on a fourth children's book for Penguin Random House, possibly about basketball.